Section 106

 Coloring Book

-As part of HART’s educational outreach, a coloring book has been prepared by professional historians and illustrators.
-The purpose for the coloring book is to educate children about local history at each transit station.
-Each page features an illustration that reflects historic events or significant sites in Hawaiian culture.
-A brief written synopsis explains the illustration while also highlighting the area’s history.
-It is the expectation the coloring book will provide children a broad historic knowledge of each built and planned station while fostering creativity.
+As part of HART’s educational outreach, professional historians and illustrators have prepared a coloring book to educate children about local history at each transit station.
+Featuring illustrations reflecting historical events or significant sites in Hawaiian culture, each page includes a brief written synopsis highlighting the area’s history.
+The coloring book will give children a broad historical knowledge of each built and planned station while fostering creativity.

 Brochure